Servoy/svyCloud_E2E/readme.md

 Modal-dialog component
 ___

-Presses the modal-dialog button with the given text
+Presses the modal-dialog button with the given text.
+This can be used in any dialog (info/warning/error, etc.)
 Note: this test is case sensitive
 ```
 When default modal-dialog component the button with the text {text} is pressed